sdpetrides/t5x-train-and-test/README.md

 - Stephen Petrides (sp4076)
 - Zhejian Jin (zj2324)

-Our goal is to train various sizes of the T5 model on GCP and compare the models on training (time/cost) and task performance.
+Our goal is to pretrain various sizes of the T5 model, evaluate various sizes on two tasks with and without fine-tuning.

 ### Training